google/xls/docs_src/optimizations.md

 `[1, 0, 1, 1]` at the end, it is sound to replace that whole network with the expression `X+~Y`.
-Similarly, if the algorithm arrived at the vector `[1, 1, 1, 1]` at the end of the network, you could replace the result with a literal `1`, because it has been proven for all input operand possiblities the result is always `1` in every bit.
+Similarly, if the algorithm arrived at the vector `[1, 1, 1, 1]` at the end of the network, you could replace the result with a literal `1`, because it has been proven for all input operand possibilities the result is always `1` in every bit.
 Effectively, this method works by brute force enumerating all the possibilities for input bits and operating on all of those possibilities at the same time.
 In the end, the algorithm arrives at a composite